Overview

 - Coastal walk – Follow the boardwalk that runs along the tombolo to experience the contrast between the two beaches.
 The walk provides excellent photo opportunities of the dunes, the sea, and the surrounding Connemara mountains.

-- Wildlife spotting – The dunes host a variety of seabirds and small mammals.
-Early mornings are the best time to hear the calls of gulls and see the occasional seal surfacing offshore.
+- Wildlife spotting – The dunes host a variety of seabirds, occasional seals and the rare machair flora.
+Early mornings are the best time to hear gull calls and see wildlife.

 - Cycling from Clifden – A scenic, mostly flat bike route links Clifden to Dog’s Bay.
 Bike‑hire shops in Clifden make this a popular option for the more adventurous visitor.